NOTICE: SWISCO.com offices will be closed Monday, January 20th, reopening Tuesday, January 21st.

 These windows are very old and not made anymore.
 If you need other parts related to this balance, I recommend contacting a local mill work to see if they can give you an all new jamb liner.

-A quick learner from Laurel, MD says:
+Quick Learner from Laurel, MD

 Hi Tom, thanks for your reply and while the shoe that believe is the same as mine looks different to me I will place an order for a couple and see if it is a match.
 I do have another question and that is do you know how to remove the shoe from the jamb liner on this particular window and also do you know how to remove the stop?
 Thanks in anticipation, regards, Duncan

-Tom from SWISCO responded:
+Tom from SWISCO

 I believe you need to remove the entire jamb liner from the window in order to get anything out of it.
 I don't know the exact process for your particular, but see the related video.
 This may be similar.
 If not, you may want to contact a local professional for assistance.

-A quick learner from Laurel, MD says:
+Quick Learner from Laurel, MD

 Hi Tom, Thanks for your reply and once the part arrives I?ll see if I can manage the repair and if not will seek professional help.
 Thanks very much for your advice and timely responses to my questions.
 Sincerely Duncan